arthur-van-acker/tic-tac-toe/docs/INSTALLATION-GUIDE.md

 1. Locate the **"Tic Tac Toe"** icon on your desktop
 2. **Double-click** the icon to launch the game

-### Method 2: Command Line
+### Method 2: Command Line (Frontend Picker)

-> **Note:** Since the game is installed in an isolated virtual environment, the command-line method won't work unless you activate the virtual environment first. **Use the desktop shortcut instead** (recommended).

-If you need to run from command line:
+> **Heads up:** The command-line launcher respects the same isolated virtual environment as the desktop shortcut, so remember to activate `.venv` first.
+The shortcut is still the fastest way to reach the GUI, but the CLI gives you extra control when scripting or testing.

-1. Open Command Prompt
+1. Open PowerShell or Command Prompt
 2. Navigate to the installation folder:
    ```
    cd %LOCALAPPDATA%\Programs\ttt.v0.1.0